One of the most popular reasons people take kava supplements or drink kava tea is to help with sleep — and for a good reason.

 The Takeaway: Can Kava Help Me Sleep?

 Kava is arguably one of the best herbal sedatives currently available.
-It works through the GABA receptors in the brain which is heavily involved with initiating and maintaining sleep.
+It works through the GABA receptors in the brain which are heavily involved with initiating and maintaining sleep.

 Kava slows electrical activity in the brain to make us feel more relaxed and ready for bed.
 It’s been shown to offer the following support on the sleep process: